eclipse-openj9/openj9-docs/docs/vgclog.md

 ```

 You can determine the following features by analyzing this portion of the log:

 - The `<exclusive-start>` tag precedes the`<cycle-start>` tag, indicating that the concurrent global marking starts with a *stop-the-world* event.

 - The *stop-the-world* event consists of two operations; the mark increment operation and mark phase operation.
 After these 2 GC operations, a GMP work processing event starts as a concurrent event.

 - No *stop-the-world* events are running when the concurrent threads are running.
 Blank lines indicate that no *stop-the-world* events ran, so the placement of the blank line between the start and end concurrent event indicates that no interleaving occurred.
-For more information about how to interpret blank lines in the log and the interleaving of *stop-the-world* cycles and concurrent cycles, see the next section.
+For more information about how to interpret blank lines in the log and the interleaving of *stop-the-world* cycles and concurrent cycles, see the following section [Interleaving of concurrent cycles and *stop-the-world* cycles](vgclog.md#interleaving-of-concurrent-cycles-and-stop-the-world-cycles).

 - The `ReasonForTermination` attribute indicates that the concurrent event ended because the work target was met.